Updated 2017 with changes in our recommendationsfor certain breeds.

 That desexed dogs are more likely to be obese than undesexed dogs.

 This is true (Lund et al. 2005).
 It is probably the most reliably observed negative association with neutering and every owner should be aware of the risk.
 Dogs seem to have an increased drive to eat following desexing, and simultaneously a reduced food requirement.
 Obesity is then associated with a wide variety of important diseases and reduced lifespan (Kealy et al. 2002).

 Obesity is entirely preventable by controlled feeding.
 If you do not feel capable of measuring and managing your dog’s food intake and body condition, then it may be better to not neuter.
-However, for the majority of dog owners, this management is no different to how they have been feeding their dog all along, and all they need to do is reduce the amount fed.
-If you need help, read how to work out how much to feed your dog.
+However, for the majority of dog owners, this management is no different to how they have been feeding their dog all along, and all they need to do is reduce the amount fed after desexing.
+For more help, visit our page on helping an overweight dog lose weight.

 That desexed dogs have delayed growth plate closure and are taller than undesexed dogs.